augustluhrs/100DaysOfSimCon/README.md

     - terrarium with my house plants on long running server
     - flocking flumphs
     - plants that grow towards the sun or recieve nutrients through raycasting
+    - procedural environment generation
+    - hop animations that i can use on any mesh